georgefrick/mafia/README.md

 This code is provided as is, though emails and messages about it are welcome.

-You can play Animud which is still running, but visiting https://animud.net or directly via telnet at animud.net:6667
+You can play Animud which is still running, by visiting https://animud.net or directly via telnet at animud.net:6667

 Happy Mudding/Building! :-)